 Even if you don’t follow a strict ketogenic lifestyle, they’re still a pretty darn healthy snack or dessert!
-They’re gluten free, lactose free, and contain no added sugar.
+They’re low carb, gluten free, lactose free, and contain no added sugar.

 Check this one off as a winner!

-For your convenience, I’ve included shop-able ad links to resources used to make this recipe and about the Keto lifestyle.
+For your convenience, I’ve included shop-able ad links to resources used to make this recipe.
 Disclosure policy available here.

 - Pure vanilla extract

 - Unsweetened cocoa powder

 - (Optional) Low Carb Sweetener — I highly recommend Lakanto brand monk fruit sweeteners and if you shop through my link and use code “SOCCERMOM” you can save 15% every time you purchase!